 Tips to avoid and treat separation anxiety in dogs

 Dogs are social animals – in the wild they live in packs with structures similar to families.
-While they have a strong need for social contact and integration, we also need to prepare our dogs to be happy and comfortable within the daily structures of our lives.
+While they have a strong need for social contact and interaction, we also need to prepare our dogs to be happy and comfortable when they are alone at home.

 How does separation anxiety develop?